Baby carriers

 1. Base layer: cotton or merino wool bodysuit

-2. Middle layer: thick onesie or fleece outfit
+2. Middle layer: thick pajamas, fleece romper

-Protecting extremities: head, hands, and feet
+Protection of extremities: head, hands and feet

-Heat loss often happens here.
+Heat loss happens a lot through there.

 • Fleece/wool booties or mittens

-Babywearing coats and covers: warmth and protection
+Babywearing coats and covers: warmth and protection for baby

-Ensure proper airflow and baby’s face visibility
+Ensure good ventilation and visibility of baby's face

-• Check regularly, especially if baby falls asleep
+• Check regularly, especially if baby falls asleep.

-Limit time outdoors in cold weather
+Limit the duration of outings in cold weather

-Warning signs while babywearing in winter
+Warning signs during winter babywearing

-Stay attuned to baby:
+Stay attuned to baby.

 • Pale or mottled skin